-AEP: How you describe your style and/or your brand?
+All Events Planned: How would you describe your style, your personality and/or your brand?

-AEP: What questions should couples be sure to ask when selecting a DJ/band for their wedding?
+AEP: What questions should someone be sure to ask when selecting a photographer?

 AEP: If you had a client who had endless funds what unique ideas and products/services would you offer them?

-AEP: What is the biggest misconception about the entertainment industry?
+AEP: What are some of the biggest misconceptions about your industry?